Fat Freezing vs Liposuction

 The procedure typically takes 1-3 hours, depending on how many areas are being treated.
 You’ll need general anaesthesia or heavy sedation.
 Recovery involves wearing compression garments, managing swelling, and taking time off work.

-Results appear immediately after surgery, though swelling can mask the outcome for several weeks.
-The surgeon removes significant amounts of fat in one session, making it suitable for larger fat deposits.
+Initial changes are noticeable after surgery, though swelling can affect early appearance, though swelling can mask the outcome for several weeks.
+The surgeon can remove larger volumes of fat in a single procedure, depending on individual suitability, making it suitable for larger fat deposits.

 Who Makes a Good Candidate for Liposuction?